VCU sits at 100 regular-season Atlantic 10 victories — here are 10 of the most memorable

 Jan.
 23, 2018: VCU 75, Saint Louis 74 (OT)

-VCU never led in regulation in this one.
-But De’Riante Jenkins hit a 3-pointer with 3.7 seconds left to tie it and send the game to overtime at Chaifetz Arena.
+VCU never led in regulation, but De’Riante Jenkins hit a 3-pointer with 3.7 seconds left to tie it and send the game to overtime at Chaifetz Arena.

 Then Tillman scored 6 points in overtime to help lead the Rams to the victory — part of his game-high 25 points.
 He added 12 rebounds.